artmetla/DejaView/docs/concepts/concurrent-tracing-sessions.md

 # Concurrent tracing sessions

-Perfetto supports multiple concurrent tracing sessions.
+DejaView supports multiple concurrent tracing sessions.
 Sessions are isolated from each other each and each session can choose a different mix of producers and data sources in its [config](config.md) and, in general, it will only receive events specified by that config.
 This is a powerful mechanism which allows great flexibility when collecting traces from the lab or field.
 However there are a few caveats to bear in mind with concurrent tracing sessions: